What is Quantitative Trading?

 Quantitative trading has technology as its cornerstone.
 It enables a faster and profitable trade execution.
 But, blindly following quantitative models may be foolhardy.

-This has been a guide to what is quantitative trading.
+This article has been a guide to what is quantitative trading.
 Here we discuss how does quantitative trading works along with its components, strategies & examples.
 You can learn more about trading from the following articles –